HWTeng-Teaching/202309-ML-and-FinTech/Group 13/README.md

 ## Motivation

  Cast as the sleepy, boring backwater of the capital markets, the bond market doesn’t always get the attention it deserves.
- This study aims to examine the application of machine learning techniques to forecast corporate bond defaults within the United States bond market
+ This study aims to examine the application of machine learning techniques to forecast corporate bond defaults within the United States bond market.

 ## Link